Information for ITT students as of October 18, 2016

 ITT transcripts and records

 Some schools may require your ITT transcripts.
 You can request your ITT transcripts from Parchment.
+If you attended ITT in 2001 or prior, you may request your transcript here.
 Many two-year schools will not require a transcript for admission.

 Records and documentation

 You can get your academic history and grades while you're waiting for your transcripts.
 Former ITT Tech students should print out their academic history as soon as poosible and save all documents related to their attendance at ITT.

 Information about apprenticeships